ComfyBear41/Test-holograms/README.md

 To generate the subimages prepare a centered scene in Blender (It's highly reccomendable to center the scene since the program was built that way).
 Then in the **Scripting** tab use the code from *SubimageGeneration.py* and run it.
 An important thing is to coincide the name of the variable *current_object* with the object name in Blender.
 This program normally works with only one object (as seen in the [Example](https://github.com/ComfyBear41/Test-holograms#example)) but if desired make sure you choose one specific object which the camera will follow and make that object part in blender coincide with the name of the variable *current_object*.

 Normally, we would import **stl files** to the scene and generate the subimages.
 That being said all directories must be changed according to the user and if everything is being generated within Blender some parts of the code may be commented and compiled as usual.
-One variable that the user may want to change is:
+The variables that you may want to change are:

 - *max_abs_azimut* : Maximum angle that will be spaned horzintonally (by default its set at 48°)
 - *max_abs_polar* : Maximum angle that will be spaned vertically (by default its set at 24°)